 - Go to Service Accounts under IAM & Admin (direct link)

-It will download JSON key file.
+- It will take a few seconds and download the JSON file.
 Keep it in a secure place.
-You will need this in next step while configuring the WordPress.

-It’s time to create the bucket which you will use to store media files
+Second, It’s time to create the bucket which will be used to store the WP media files

 - Login to Google cloud and go to storage >> browser (direct link)